IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     You see a break-down of the effort required to resolve each of the issues that were flagged.

-    ___

-    **Note** that the time-consuming effort is handing these technology issues.
+    > **Note** that the time-consuming effort is handing these technology issues.

-    These issues are not present when moving to WebSphere Liberty, as the APIs are included with WebSphere Liberty.
+    > These issues are not present when moving to WebSphere Liberty, as the APIs are included with WebSphere Liberty.
-    ___

     ![](./images/media/image121.png)

 6. Scroll down to the available reports.
-Open the **`Analysis report`**
+Open the **"Analysis report"**

     ![](./images/media/image122.png)

-7. Go to the **`Critical rules`** flagged for the application moving to Open Liberty.
+7. Go to the **Critical rules** flagged for the application moving to Open Liberty.

     ![](./images/media/image123.png)

-8. Expand the **`OpenJPA and WebSphere JPA configuration properties must be migrated`** section
+8. Expand the **OpenJPA and WebSphere JPA configuration properties must be migrated** section

-    Here you find that `JPA 2.0` was discovered in the application.
+    Here you find that JPA 2.0 was discovered in the application.

     For **Open Liberty**, you must manually migrate from JPA 2.0 to standardized or EclipseLink.
 JPA 2.0 is an older Java EE 6 specification.
 Java EE 6 specification.